toazbenj/NSF_IRES_2025_Codebase/README.md

 ### 1 Car

 To show only 1 car, you can edit the sim.yaml file in f1tenth_gym_ros under ~/f1tenth_gym_ros/config/sim.yaml.
+Note that there might still be topic issues with single-player mode.

 ```
 # opponent parameters